yakazimir/kyler-website/content/post/infinity.md

 related to proving this for infinite sets).

-**The Infinite case**: The more suprising part of Cantor's theorem is that this applies to infinite sets, e.g., for a countably infinite set such as the set of natural numbers:
+**The Infinite case**: The more suprising part of Cantor's theorem is that this applies to infinite sets.
+This is equivalent to the following claim (be sure to understand the connection!):

 **Claim 1** $$| \mathbb{N} | \lt | \mathcal{P}(\mathbb{N})  |$$